Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Introduction

-While a large percent of existing works are only devoted to single-integrator agents, there are many distributed optimization tasks implemented or depending on physical plants of high-order dynamics in practice, e.g., source seeking in multi-robot systems \cite{zhang2011extremum} and attitude formation control of rigid bodies\cite{song2017relative}.
-Thus, some recent literature attempt to take the high-order and possible nonlinear agents' dynamics into account to achieve an optimal coordination for these agents.
+Recently, many efforts have been made to incorporate high-order agent dynamics into the distributed optimization design.
+This is mainly due to the fact that distributed optimization tasks may be implemented or depend on physical plants of high-order dynamics in practice, e.g., source seeking in multi-robot systems \cite{zhang2011extremum} and attitude formation control of rigid bodies \cite{song2017relative}.
 For example, an optimal coordination problem for double integrators was considered in \cite{zhang2017distributed} with an integral control idea and further extended for Euler-Lagrange agents.
-Distributed optimization with bounded controls was also explored for both single and double integrators in \cite{xie2017global,qiu2019distributed}.
-For linear multi-agent systems, an embedded technique was developed in \cite{tang2019cyb} to simplify the whole design by converting the original optimal coordination problem into several subproblems solving them almost independently.
-At the same time, some authors also consider optimal coordination problem for nonlinear multi-agent systems.
-For example, \cite{wang2016distributed} focused on a class of nonlinear minimum phase agents in output feedback form with unity relative degree and solved its optimal coordination problem by extending the integral rule in \cite{zhang2017distributed}.
-Similar idea was further exploited in \cite{li2020distributed} for nonlinear agents in normal form.
-By extending the embedded design in \cite{tang2019cyb}, optimal output consensus can be ensured for a class of nonlinear agents even subject to unknown dynamics in \cite{tang2018distributed}.
+Distributed optimization with bounded controls was also explored for both single and double integrators in \cite{xie2017global}.
+For general linear systems, an embedded technique was developed in \cite{tang2019cyb} to simplify the whole design by converting the original optimal coordination problem into several subproblems and solving them almost independently.
+At the same time, some interesting attempts have also been made for special classes of nonlinear multi-agent systems.
+For example, \cite{wang2016distributed} was focused on a class of nonlinear agents in output feedback form with unity relative degree and solved its optimal coordination problem by improving the integral rule in \cite{zhang2017distributed}.
+The embedded design idea was also further exploited for nonlinear agents in different forms \cite{tang2018distributed, tang2020optimal, liu2022distributed} .

-However, by contrast with these results in unconstrained optimal coordination problem, there are very few optimal coordination problem with constraints except for single-integrator multi-agent systems as mentioned above.
-Note that the optimal coordination problem can be deemed as an asymptotic regulation problem where the reference point is determined by some optimization problem.
-In other words, we are required to solve a distributed asymptotic regulation problem with output constraints.
-As shown in \cite{tee2009barrier, jokic2009constrained,glattfelder2012control,garone2017reference}, additional mechanisms are usually needed to ensure the satisfaction of constraints on decision variables.
-This inevitably brings further technical difficulties in solving such constrained optimal coordination problems for high-order agents.
-Thus, it is interesting to ask whether and how the aforementioned unconstrained algorithms can be extended to solve the constrained optimal coordination problem for nonlinear high-order multi-agent systems.